 "It's become a truly distinct experience," Craig Federighi, senior vice president of software engineering, told CNET in an exclusive interview about iPadOS.
 "It's not an iPhone experience.
 It's not a Mac experience.
 The name is a recognition of that."

 - WWDC 2021: MacOS Monterey, iOS 15, iPadOS 15, WatchOS 8 among the essentials for business pros (TechRepublic)

 - WWDC 2021: Apple adds new privacy features to iCloud, Siri, Mail and more (TechRepublic)

 - WWDC 2021: The 5 best iOS 15 features for business pros (TechRepublic)

-Trackpad support — There is support for Apple's Magic Keyboard, Magic Mouse 2, Magic Trackpad 2, as well as third-party accessories connected over Bluetooth or USB.
-According to ZDNet's Jason Cipriani, "mouse support is an AssistiveTouch feature and also works when a Magic Trackpad is connected to the iPad," and that it provides "a circular cursor that moves across the screen, acting as a finger would when touching the screen.
+Trackpad support: There is support for Apple's Magic Keyboard, Magic Mouse 2, Magic Trackpad 2, as well as third-party accessories connected over Bluetooth or USB.
+According to ZDNet contributing writer Jason Cipriani, "mouse support is an AssistiveTouch feature and also works when a Magic Trackpad is connected to the iPad," and that it provides "a circular cursor that moves across the screen, acting as a finger would when touching the screen.
 It's unclear how multi-touch gestures would work with a mouse pointer."

-Translate — Apple's Translate app is also available with new features in iPadOS 15. iPad uses a new auto-translate feature which detects when a person is speaking so no button pushing is required in order to translate spoken words.
-Users can also translate text from anywhere within their iPad screen (email, Safari/web browsing, texts, etc.).
+Translate: Apple's Translate app is available with new features in iPadOS 15. iPad uses a new auto-translate feature that detects when a person is speaking so no button pushing is required in order to translate spoken words.
+Users can translate text from anywhere within their iPad screen (email, Safari/web browsing, texts etc.).

 - Apple's ARKit: Cheat sheet (TechRepublic)